-there are also a number of airlines you can use.
-Bmi goes from Heathrow
+there are many airlines you can use.
+BA goes from Heathrow

 , Jet2 goes from Leeds Bradford

-Once you have picked up your hire car, one part of Venice where having a car is a good idea is at the Lido, an outcrop of land only a short boat journey away from the mainland.
+Once you have picked up your rental car at the airport, one part of Venice where having a car is a good idea is at the Lido, an outcrop of land only a short car ferry journey away from the mainland.
 Lido is a good place to stay as it is cheaper and less crowded than the centre of Venice.
-It also has some stunning beaches that you can drive to.
+It also has some stunning beaches to which you can drive.

 Venice Marco Polo Airport (VCE) is the main international gateway to Venice, Italy.
 When driving to and from the airport, you'll primarily use the following main routes and encounter specific distances to nearby cities:

 A4 Highway (Autostrada A4): The A4 highway, also known as the Serenissima, is the primary route connecting Venice Marco Polo Airport to Venice's city center.
 The airport is situated on the mainland, and the A4 provides a direct connection to Venice.
 The A4 is a well-maintained, major highway.

 State Road SS14 (Strada Statale SS14): The SS14, also known as the Via Terraglio, is an alternative road that connects the airport to the mainland and Venice.
 It's a scenic route that can take you from the airport to various parts of Venice, depending on your destination within the city.

 Distance to Closest Cities:

 Venice: The distance from Venice Marco Polo Airport to the historic center of Venice is approximately 12 kilometers (about 7.5 miles).
 The drive typically takes 15-30 minutes, depending on traffic conditions and your exact destination within the city.